UwellaR/react-customer-success-tracker/README.md

 Installing:
 Step by step series of instructions that tell you how to get a development environment running

-Installing Node.js
+Installing Node.js:
 Install the node.js package from the Node.js website.
 To test and run js files through Node, use any command line tool.

-Installing Heroku
+Installing Heroku:
 Node and npm must have been installed already before installing Heroku (see step up).
 Then download and install Heroku from the Heroku website or install manually by running  $ npm install -g heroku  which is mostly recommended.
 Then type in your login credentials.

-Installing Cloudinary
+Installing Cloudinary:
 Node.js has to be installed already.
 Run $ npm install cloudinary  on the command line tool then save the generated cloud_name, api_key and api_secret for configuration.

-Installing Express.js
+Installing Express.js:
 Node.js has to be installed already.
 Run $ npm install express --save on the command line tool in the app directory that you are creating.

-Installing Multer
+Installing Multer:
 Node.js has to be installed already.
 Run $ npm install --save multer  on the command line tool in the app directory that you are creating.

-Installing Body Parser
+Installing Body Parser:
 Node.js has to be installed already.
 Run $ npm install  body-parser  on the command line tool in the app directory that you are creating.

-Installing PostgreSQL
+Installing PostgreSQL:
 Download and install PostgreSQL from the PostgreSQL website.
 Then fill in the password credentials and the port number (which can be any number).